ltsypin/TGNE-2022/README.md

 1) Build the conda environments for python and R (provided spec files called cdh2 and cdh2_r).
 Note: for the R environment, will still need to install some packages using BiocManager; there might be some pip packages for the python environment...
+The spec files seem to have everything, but who knows whether it will be as easy as building environments from them?

 You will also need to install hisat2 separately and make sure the PATH works.